-As Chairman of the Board of Trustees (the Board), I am pleased to present the 2017 Annual Report for the Manchester Employees' Contributory Retirement System, (MECRS or the Retirement System).
-This report includes Financial and Actuarial Valuation summaries for calendar year 2017, as well as a description of the Retirement System benefits.
+As Chairman of the Board of Trustees, I am pleased to present the 2018 Annual Report for the Manchester Employees' Contributory Retirement System, (MECRS or the Retirement System).
+This report includes Financial and Actuarial Valuation summaries for calendar year 2018, as well as a description of the Retirement System benefits.
 The report also includes management's discussion and analysis of the events of the past year.

 The MECRS is a defined benefit plan supported by contributions made by the membership, in conjunction with supporting contributions made by the employer.
-The Board maintains a watchful eye on state and national events affecting public retirement plans and engages the services of actuaries, financial advisors, auditors and legal consultants to assess the condition of the Retirement System and to assist the Board in its policy and management decisions.
+The Board of Trustees (the Board) maintains a watchful eye on state and national events affecting public retirement plans and engages the services of actuaries, financial advisors, auditors and legal consultants to assess the condition of the Retirement System and to assist the Board in its policy and management decisions.

-The Retirement System's investment experience for 2017 was a gain of 16.2%, which was more than twice its target assumption of 7.25%.
-In recognition of the effect of inflation on pensioner annuities, the Board elected to grant a 1.25% Cost of Living Adjustment in 2017 and will revisit the issue in 2018, as it does each year.
+The Retirement System's investment experience for 2018 was a loss of 5.0%, which was below its target assumption of 7.00%.
+Disappointing returns happen periodically and are to be expected.
+Despite the earnings disappointment, in recognition of the effects of inflation on pensioner annuities, the Board elected to grant a 1% Cost of Living Adjustment to retirees in 2018 and will revisit the issue in 2019, as it does each year.

-As a result of societal changes and an ever changing investment scene, the Board's role of matching investment returns with future pensioner liabilities has become more important than ever.
-In 2017, the Retirement System made a number of strategic changes to its investment portfolio, as recommended by its investment advisor.
+As a result of societal changes and an ever-changing investment scene, the Board's role of matching investment returns with future pensioner liabilities continues to be as important as ever.
+In 2018, the Retirement System made a number of strategic changes to its investment portfolio, as recommended by its investment advisor.
 Changes in the way investments are allocated allowed the Retirement System to meet cash flow obligations while having a minimal impact on overall investment returns.
-This year marks my departure from the Board and our new Board Chairman, Richard Molan, a veteran of our Investment Committee, is a fine choice to lead the organization in the coming years, and can continue to leverage his experience as Chairman of the Investment Committee in his new role as Chairman of the Board.

-As I depart the Board at the end of 2017, I would like to thank my fellow members on the Retirement System's Board, the retirement system staff, and all of the active and retired members for their support and interest in the Board's activities throughout the year.
-I trust that I leave the Board in good hands, and that the issues and challenges of the future will be managed to the benefit of all stakeholders.
+As this was my first year as Chairman, I would like to thank my fellow members on the Retirement System's Board, the retirement system staff, and all of the active and retired members for their support and interest in the Board's activities throughout the year.
+While I welcome two newly elected members to the Board beginning in 2019, I want to take this opportunity to thank the departing members who have given their time and talents to our organization to ensure that the issues and challenges of the future will be managed to the benefit of all stakeholders.